FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 ns-3 is a discrete-event network simulator for Internet systems.
 Please see their website for complete details.

-We added a FNCS2 "application" as a patch to ns-3.22.
-Our application receives FNCS2 messages from GridLAB-D and injects them into the network, and once through the network (if not dropped), sends the FNCS2 message on to its intended recipient.
+We added a FNCS "application" as a patch to ns-3.26.
+Our application receives FNCS messages from GridLAB-D and injects them into the network, and once through the network (if not dropped), sends the FNCS message on to its intended recipient.

 Get our version of the ns-3 software and install it using the following